jacre8/jkparse/README.md

 may be preferable if strict bash or zsh compatibility is desired, if you need type detection, if you already have a json-c library dependency, or if it is desired to permit arbitrary characters in keys.
-Conversely, jsoncvt has less dependencies and supports generating multidimensional arrays for ksh.
+Conversely, jsoncvt has less dependencies, has more human readable output, and supports generating multidimensional arrays for ksh.

 Bare POSIX/ash shells are not intended targets for this implementation as there are alternatives that already work well within that constraint.